-A CTV News piece about the Ottawa real estate market came to my attention this week.
+A CTV News piece about the Hottest Ottawa Neighbourhoods and the Ottawa real estate market in July 2020 came to my attention this week.
 A local Realtor provided data and insights into prevailing conditions that continue to favour sellers.

 Here’s a link to the piece: